NWC Performance Clinic

 Students: $40

-The 6th annual Performance Clinic features human performance experts sharing cutting-edge information for professionals in strength and conditioning, personal training, physical therapy, coaching, physical education and others who work with performance athletes and active populations.
-Take away relevant strategies to effectively motivate and enhance their performance.
+The NWC Performance Clinic features human performance experts sharing cutting-edge information for professionals in strength and conditioning, personal training, physical therapy, coaching, physical education and others who work with performance athletes and active populations.
+Take away relevant strategies to effectively motivate and enhance the performance of your athletes.
+See below for current speaker and session topic details.

 In-Person or Virtual